top of page

 Throughout the trek, listen to songs of different families of Hoolocks Gibbons who have made Elopa their home.

 Local lore of the forest & foraging will be central to this trek.
-Learn about mammals, birds, fish, trees, plants, fungi & more through the lens of the Idu Mishmis.
+Learn about mammals, birds, fish, trees, plants, fungi & more through the anthropological lens of the Idu Mishmis.

 *The trek will be moderate-difficult and will be done at a leisurely pace.